Firstyear/prd-blog/blog_source/content/pages/storage_admin_guide.md

 This document is a work in progress!

+## General Advice

+Before executing commands that will change your storage you should analyse your storage, make notes, and prepare your commands in a notepad before you execute the commands.
+This will allow you to review before making changes.

 ## Understanding Your Storage

 Before changing your storage configurations you need to understand what you have and what you may